-Untapped Destination Potential Simple additions to the greenway and on bordering properties, the Green Belt can easily become a model of Trail Oriented Development.
-Low impact plantings and natural materials art installations as well as investments in placemaking by office and residential properties, recognizing the Green Belt as an incredible amenity, will build a destination for those beyond the daily population of University City.
+Untapped Destination Potential

+With simple additions to the greenway and on bordering properties, the Greenbelt can easily become a model of Trail Oriented Development.
+These additions can come in the form of low impact plantings and natural materials art installations as well as investments in placemaking by office and residential properties.
+Recognizing the Greenbelt as an incredible amenity, will build a destination for those beyond the daily population of University City.